tsykoduk/greg.nokes.name/_posts/2005-03-04-green-tea-out-the-nose.md

 categories:
   - Fun!
 ---
-<p>Green tea shot out of one's nose really hurts.
+Green tea shot out of one's nose really hurts.
 Especially when it's hot.
 I can blame <a href=http://emilyscraziness.blogspot.com/2005/03/lotr-fun.html>Craziness</a> for this one!
-Go <a href=http://www.coalitionoftheswilling.net/archives/2005/03/some_people_hav.html>here</a> but keep the liquids away until you are done!</p>
+Go <a href=http://www.coalitionoftheswilling.net/archives/2005/03/some_people_hav.html>here</a> but keep the liquids away until you are done!